-- Online - through the Council’s website or directly through the Planning Portal (external site).
+- Online - through the Council’s website or directly through GOV.UK.

 You will find lots of simple guidance notes that will help you in filling in the appropriate forms and you will be able to attach as many documents and drawings as you need as single copies.
 You can choose to pay with a credit card online or send your payment by cheque directly to Regeneration and Planning Services.

 The Council's Planning Department will only accept applications via the Planning Portal if drawings submitted with the application are to scale, with clear information showing dimensions either on the drawing or in the form of a scaled ruler together with an indication of the original plan size, for example A1.

 Plans, drawings and material submitted to the Council are protected by the Copyright Acts (Section 47, 1988 Act).
 You may only download or print material for consultation purposes.
 Further copies must not be made without the prior permission of the copyright owner (the applicant/ agent/ architect).